 Sgùrr Alasdair, Mountain summit in Isle of Skye, Scotland.

-Sgùrr Alasdair is the highest peak of the Black Cuillin range and towers over the Isle of Skye at 992 meters.
-The mountain is made of dark gabbro rock that rises steeply from the surrounding landscape.
+Sgùrr Alasdair is the highest peak of the Black Cuillin range on the Isle of Skye, Scotland.
+It is made of dark gabbro rock and drops away steeply on all sides from its narrow summit.

 The peak was named after Alexander Nicolson, who made the first recorded ascent in 1873.
-Before that, it was known locally by a different name.
+Before that, local people knew it by a different Gaelic name.

 The mountain holds a special place in Scottish mountaineering tradition and draws climbers from around the world.
 The routes and climbing passages here form part of a classic journey that has attracted mountain enthusiasts for generations.